felipehimself/market-microservices/readme.md

 ## Local Configuration

 Once you have your Kubernetes Cluster up and running locally, you will have to reach to the k8s folder in the root and using the kubectl commands apply all files.
-Please note that the order of applying the files matters, so you must start it from the deployment files.
+Please note that the order of applying the files matters.

 ## Applying RabbitMQ yaml files

+`kubectl apply -f rabbitmq-secret.yaml`

 `kubectl apply -f rabbitmq-dpl.yaml`

 `kubectl apply -f rabbitmq-svc.yaml`

-`kubectl apply -f rabbitmq-secret.yaml`

-You'll note that the secret file has some data that comes from the repository secret just to show off security.
-In order to run locally, these values must be replaced by the following ones:
+You'll notice that the secret file has some data that comes from the repository secret just to show off security.
+In order to run it locally, these values must be replaced by the following ones:

 - RabbitMQPassword: guest
 - RabbitMQUser: guest